 This gets even hairier when you dig into the film’s origin story.
 Griffith was in the midst of a huge backlash for his technically majestic but morally wretched Birth of the Nation, an anti-Black, pro-KKK ode.
 Intolerance came out one year later.
 Some read it as an apology for his “racism is ok” epic; others read it as an indictment of his critics who decried his “racism is ok” epic — basically the 1910’s version of the “cancel culture is ruining America” argument.

-Regardless of the spark that caused him to create Intolerance, there’s no doubt that it’s an epic, grand vision.
+Regardless of the spark that caused him to create Intolerance, it remains one of the grandest and most awe-inspiring films ever made.
 It tells four stories in parallel, with a fifth, recurring image — Lillian Gish as an ageless, timeless mother, rocking a cradle — which serves as a cue of a transition between stories and/or themes.

 Everything I wrote about Griffith’s craft and instincts in my review of Birth of a Nation still holds true here.
 His ability to compose shots that amplify both epic stories and intimate human emotions is profoundly skilled and affecting.
 He has an intuitive knack for telling grand stories at a fluid pace so that the sprawling plot rarely drags.

 As a director, Griffith has two new filmmaking tricks in his arsenal.
 The first is the use of intense close-ups to highly evocative effect.
 This camera placement, paired with precise lighting that contours the face and brightens the eyes, makes for shots of actors’ faces that are expressive and occasionally downright haunting.